pratik-1732/my-app/README.md

-Sure, here's a template for the README file of your Game of Thrones themed memory game:

----

 # Game of Thrones Memory Game

 Welcome to the Game of Thrones Memory Game!
 This is a classic memory matching game featuring your favorite characters from the Game of Thrones series.
 The objective is to match all pairs of cards with the minimum number of turns.